Do Opiate Medications Cause Sleep Problems?

 Final Thought: What to do If You’re On Opiate Medications

-For many people, taking opiate medications are necessary.
+For many people, taking opiate medications is necessary.
 To see how opiate medications are affecting your ability to get restful sleep, we highly suggest that consult with a sleep specialist or get a sleep study.
+Please click the orange button below to take a free online sleep test and talk with one of our sleep health specialists.

 References